verylargebox/VLBScrollView/README.md

 # Introduction
-A UIScrollView that introduces the concept of 'pages', has built-in recycling and support for both vertical and horizontal orientations.
+A UIScrollView that introduces the concept of 'pages', has built-in page recycling and support for both vertical and horizontal orientations.

 # VLBScrollView
 VLBScrollView divides a scrollview in equally sized views, each given an index so that it can be backed by a datasource.